-4.4 Laws that do not comply with internationally accepted restrictions upon the publication of obscene materials

-Generally, the mainstream media does not often fall foul of laws that regulate obscenity, morality or which aim to protect children.
-However, in the recent past, there have been a number of examples in Africa where obscenity laws have been invoked by officials to try to prevent the publication of news and information that is in the public interest.
+4.4 Laws that do not comply with internationally accepted restrictions upon the publication of obscene materials obscenity, morality or which aim at protecting children.
+However, in the recent past, there have been a number of examples in Africa where obscenity laws have been invoked by officials to try to prevent the publication of news and information that is clearly in the public interest.